lennyleadership/spiritual_notes/content.en/docs/41 Resources/06_jealousy_of_satan.md

 That is a lesson for us today because this is a caution to all of us.
 Never, ever go there where we feel God is wrong or we have done nothing wrong and where we know we have sinned but we choose not to repent.
 That’s about the fastest way I know of to go in the lake of fire and Satan has set us that example.
 So we should never go there.
 He is angry and he is jealous with us when we repent because our right relationship with God is restored and, once again, he will never have that.
 He’s jealous with us because of that.

-So far in the sermon we’ve seen five objects of Satan’s jealousy.
+<b>So far in the sermon we’ve seen five objects of Satan’s jealousy.
 Let’s understand, because of his jealousy that is the reason he wants to devour us.
-Remember we read that in 1 Peter 5:8; he wants to swallow us, gulp us down entirely.
+Remember we read that in 1 Peter 5:8; he wants to swallow us, gulp us down entirely.</b>

 Now Christ amplifies how he wants to do that.
 Let’s go to John, chapter 10.
 This is very instructive.
 Christ is using an analogy of a sheepfold or a sheep pen.
 As you remember, sheep pens were made of rock.
 They didn’t have barbed-wire fences back then.
 They were made of stacked rock, wider at the base and they angled in at the top just for strength.
 They were rectangular and at one end they had a gate.
 Generally there was a gatekeeper.
 So let’s start in verse 1 of John 10.